Rykov7/Invasion/readme.txt

 February 12, 2022

 ======Installation======
-1) Run self-extracting archive "invasion.exe"
+1) Run self-extracting archive "InvasionInstaller.exe"
 2) Choose a directory for the files
 2) Run game with "RUN.bat"